“Tucked away in the Moru Kopjes, this secluded camp, run entirely by women, boasts impressive game viewing and dazzling sunrises”

 Dinner is served at 8pm, following drinks around the campfire to discuss the day’s sightings with fellow guests.
 We started with a 'vegetable tower' topped with melted cheese, followed a buffet main with an amazing array of salads and meat dishes.
 Our favourites were the lamb skewers and a hearty potato salad.
 Dessert was a perfectly light lemon meringue pie with a strong espresso chaser.

 All meals are eaten around a long table which gives you a chance to socialise with other guests.
-We really enjoyed this, but if you wish to dine alone just let the manager Richard know and he will prepare a private candelit table set away from the group - while we were staying, honeymooners asked for this option, and it looked very romantic.
+We really enjoyed this, but if you wish to dine alone just let the manager Richard know and he will prepare a private candelit table set away from the group - we saw one being set up for honeymooners and it looked very romantic.

 - There are 2 game drives a day included in your tarif.
 (If you have booked for shared drives, these usually take place in the morning and afternoon, and you return to camp for lunch.
 If you have booked private drives, or if your shared group agrees, you can ask for your drives to be back-to-back, so you go out from 8-4pm, with a picnic lunch en route - the advantage of this is that you can go further afield.)
 If you have a private driver, he'll act as your guide too; if you're part of a group drive, there may be a driver and separate tracker.
 Either way you'll be in expert hands.
 How these guys spot wildlife from such distances is a miracle - but they do.
 We saw leopard, cheetah, lions under a tree, and heaps of elephants, zebra and buffalo